acbart/acbart.github.io/lessons/abstraction_corgis.md

 Goals:

 * Have students develop expectations of what a dataset should look like, to eventually contrast with reality.

+## 3.5.
+Visualization Misconceptions (Potentially)

+Strategy: Present Content

+Duration: 5 minutes

+Content:

+* You can review the slides that cover common misconceptions about visualizations.
+* TODO: Expand this

 ## 4. Demo Visualizer